waterbear-cloud/paco/docs/aim-config.rst

       - False
       - Could be deployed to AWS
       - Enabled
-      - IDeployable
+      - Deployable
     * - title
       - String
       - .. fa:: times
       -
       -
       - Title
-      - INamed
+      - Named
     * - run_order
       - Int
       - .. fa:: times
       - 1
       -
       - The order in which to run this stage
-      - IDeploymentPipelineStageAction
+      - DeploymentPipelineStageAction
     * - type
       - String
       - .. fa:: times
       -
       -
       - The type of DeploymentPipeline Source Stage
-      - IDeploymentPipelineStageAction
+      - DeploymentPipelineStageAction